jd657824/wasatch_archaeo.github.io/about.md

 ---
 layout: page
-title: ""
+title: "About"
 permalink: /about/
 ---
-# About the Researcher
+# About the Researcher - Dr. Justin "JD" Dolinar

 ---

-**Dr. Justin "JD" Dolinar** - Environmental Archaeologist & Human-Environment Co-evolution Specialist
+**Environmental Archaeologist & Human-Environment Co-evolution Specialist**

 ---
 ### Research Focus